alecurfon/VegetADN-Client/README.md

 # Execution

-Once installed, it is posible run the client from its folder with `ng serve --o &`.
+Once installed, it is possible to run the client from its folder with `ng serve --o &`.

 -------------------------------